neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 ---
 > ⏳ 5

-***Q7: In terms of time foraging and/or probability of escape from predation, what is the 'benefit' of a vigilant phenotype compared to not vigilant?***
+***Q7: In terms of time foraging and/or likelihood of being injured/killed by a predator, what is the 'benefit' of a vigilant phenotype compared to not vigilant?***

-***Q8: In terms of time foraging and probability of escape from predation, what is the 'cost' of a vigilant phenotype compared to not vigilant?***
+***Q8: In terms of time foraging and/or likelihood of being injured/killed by a predator, what is the 'cost' of a vigilant phenotype compared to not vigilant?***

-***Q9: In terms of time foraging and probability of escape from predation, what is the 'benefit' of a not vigilant phenotype compared to vigilant?***
+***Q9: In terms of time foraging and/or likelihood of being injured/killed by a predator, what is the 'benefit' of a not vigilant phenotype compared to vigilant?***

-***Q10: In terms of time foraging and probability of escape from predation, what is the 'cost' of a not vigilant phenotype compared to vigilant?***
+***Q10: In terms of time foraging and/or likelihood of being injured/killed by a predator, what is the 'cost' of a not vigilant phenotype compared to vigilant?***

 ⏸️ PAUSE here for class-wide discussion